purdue-aalp/raytracer/README.md

-The code in this project was tested with sbt version 1.8 or mill version 0.10.12.
+The code in this project was tested with verilator version 4.038 and sbt version 1.8 or mill version 0.10.12.

 # Prerequisites
 - verilator (for running the testbenches)